Alexander Hamilton (film): Production

-At the time of the events depicted Hamilton was in his thirties (in the opening sequence he is still in his twenties).
-He is portrayed by George Arliss, then in his sixties.
+At the time of the events depicted, Hamilton was in his 30s (in the opening sequence he is still in his 20s).
+He is portrayed by George Arliss, then in his 60s.
 For the roles of Jefferson and Monroe, Arliss cast two character actors who had built reputations for playing villainous parts.
 Dudley Digges plays the villainous and entirely fictitious character Senator Roberts.

 Box office

-According to Warner Bros the film earned $453,000 domestically and $133,000 foreign.
+According to Warner Bros., the film earned $453,000 in the U.S. and $133,000 in other markets.